nextflow-io/training/docs/basic_training/containers.md

 ## Conda/Bioconda packages

 Conda is a popular package and environment manager.
-The built-in support for Conda allows Nextflow pipelines to automatically create and activate the Conda environment(s), given the dependencies specified by each process.
+The built-in support for Conda allows Nextflow workflows to automatically create and activate the Conda environment(s), given the dependencies specified by each process.

 In this Gitpod environment, conda is already installed.